 - Codeine.
 A majority of pain relievers have a some from of codeine in the formula since it’s highly effective.
 This opiate-based medication can cause those with allergies to have weakened heart rates, shortness of breath, and may even stop the heart from beating altogether.
 Should you have a codeine allergy, the doctor may offer demerol as a substitute.

 - Local anesthesia.
 Unlike an allergy to codeine and penicillin, which only poses a minor setback, allergies to local anesthesia can prohibit treatment.
 Local anesthesia is necessary for the completion of many dental procedures, including root canals, extractions, and even fillings.
 If you’re allergic to anesthesia, Dr. Fondriest can find alternative methods of sedation to complete any procedure you many need.

 - Latex.
 While this allergy isn’t medicine related, latex allergies can still prove quite severe amongst some patients.
 Yet, it’s one of the easiest ones to resolve in the field of dentistry.
 Simply inform the dentist and hygienist about the latex allergy before treatment to allow them to utilize other gloves.

 Lake Forest Dental Arts Treats Patients with Dental Allergies

 For patients with allergies to dental medications, talk to Dr. Fondriest about specialized treatment.
 He can review your medical history to determine which medications he can safely use to provide you with the proper care.
 To schedule an appointment with your Kildeer, IL dentist, call us at (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.
-Dr. Fondriest and his staff welcome patients from West Forest Lake, Kennedy, Lake Bluff, Skokie Junction, and surrounding cities.
+Dr. Fondriest and his staff welcome patients from Kildeer and surrounding cities.